This week, we talk to one of Macquarie’s experts about stress and remind you of the services available across our University to support you.

 Taking regular breaks and going on holidays are some of the ways to reduce the negative impact that stress has on your life.
 Holidays provide the opportunity to develop stronger relationships with friends and family.
 They also offer an opportunity to learn and grow as a person and a family unit.

-“Experiencing new things can lead to new learning which can increase mastery and resourcefulness,” says Professor Hudson.
+“Experiencing new things can lead to new learning which can increase mastery and resourcefulness,” says Professor Hudson in the HBF Healthy Family Holidays Report.

 This then leads to increased skills and abilities that can have a positive impact on your work life.
 Research also shows that taking regular breaks leads to increased workplace productivity, making it better for both you and the organisation.